On the symplectic cohomology of log Calabi-Yau surfaces: Introduction

 \subsection{Acknowledgments}

 The author wishes to thank Sean Keel for many helpful discussions of his joint work with Mark Gross and Paul Hacking, which formed the background of this work.
-He also thanks Mohammed Abouzaid, Matthew Strom Borman, Luis Diogo, Sheel Ganatra, Ailsa Keating, Mark McLean, Tim Perutz, and Paul Seidel for many helpful discussions and suggestions on techniques to compute symplectic cohomology.
+He also thanks Mohammed Abouzaid, Matthew Strom Borman, Vincent Colin, Luis Diogo, Sheel Ganatra, Ailsa Keating, Mark McLean, Tim Perutz, and Paul Seidel for many helpful discussions and suggestions on techniques to compute symplectic cohomology.
 In particular, the use of the Batalin--Vilkovisky operator that appears in Proposition \ref{prop:prim-closed} was suggested by Paul Seidel.
+He also thanks the referee for a very careful reading of the manuscript that led to improvements in many places.
 This work was done while the author held an RTG postdoctoral fellowship (NSF grant DMS-0636557).